Red-Portal/WidebandDoA.jl/docs/src/demonstration.md

 y
 ```

-We can visualize the simulated signal by beamformer-based power estimators.
+We can visualize the simulated signal through beamforming.
-For instance, applying the Capon spectral estimator, more commonly known as minimum-variance distortionless response, or MVDR for short:
+Consider the Capon spectral estimator, more commonly known as minimum-variance distortionless response, or MVDR for short :
 ```@example demo
 using Tullio
 using Plots